 - Students have up to two years after high school graduation to request credit.

 Does articulated credit transfer to other colleges or universities?

 - Articulated credit is intended to be used toward the attainment of a degree or certificate at OCC.
 However, depending on the other school’s policy, it may be used as transfer credit.
 Check with the specific institution about their acceptance of articulated credit.

 - Review the list of articulated courses.
 Click on "high school alignments" in the related links column.

 - Ask your CTE teacher, high school counselor, OCC counselor, or visit the Articulation website.

 - Certifications may be required for CUL 1010, ROB 1500 or PER 2540 credit.
 Submit any extra certification requirements to HSArticulations@oaklandcc.edu.

 When will articulated credit appear on my OCC transcript?

-- Articulated credit appears on your OCC transcript after you have taken and completed at least one course at OCC.
+- After you submit your request for credit, your information will be reviewed.
+Articulated credit that is awarded will appear on your OCC transcript after you have: 1) graduated from high school; and 2) taken and completed at least one course at OCC.